usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-create.rst

                 For more detailed information, please refer to `official Fujitsu K5 IaaS Documentation <http://www.fujitsu.com/uk/Images/k5-iaas-features-handbook.pdf>`_.

-	4. Optionally, you can free several gigabytes of space by cleaning up windows updates installers.
+	4. Optionally, you can free several gigabytes of space by cleaning up Windows updates installers.

 		.. warning:: After this optimization you may not be able to uninstall some of the Windows updates.